Modified Adjusted Gross Income (MAGI)

 How to Calculate Your Gross Income (GI)

-Gross income includes salary, interest earned, income from investments, and any income you made through business, trade, or investments.
+Gross income encompasses salary, interest earned, income from investments, and any revenue generated through business, trade, or investments.

 How to Calculate Your Adjusted Gross Income (AGI)

-Once you have gross income, you “adjust” it to calculate your AGI.
-You make adjustments by subtracting qualified deductions from your gross income.
+After determining your gross income, you “adjust” it to calculate your Adjusted Gross Income (AGI).
+This is done by subtracting qualified deductions from your gross income.

-Adjustments can include items like some contributions to IRAs, moving expenses, alimony paid, self-employment taxes, and student loan interest.
+These adjustments may include contributions to IRAs, moving expenses, alimony paid, self-employment taxes, and student loan interest.

 How to Calculate Your Modified Adjusted Gross Income (MAGI)